BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 24/08/2019
 ---
 My entire family went on holidays today so I'm home alone now 😅.
 Today was beautiful weather, I used it and sunbathed.
 I want to be more tanned than my parents after they back from holidays 😂😂!

+25/08/2019
+---
+It was nice Sunday 🙂.
+Very sunny and hot - exactly as I like 😎 😍!
+I'm slowly preparing myself for the new project.
+I hope that new technologies I'll step into won't overcome me 🤨!

+26/08/2019
+---
+Today I had proposition to go to Kielce for projects handover.
+I suggested to do it remotely (I don't want to go in there now) and they agreed.
+So since tomorrow I'm starting projects handover 👍☺️

+27/08/2019
+---
+Another good day in my life 😉.
+I've no idea what to write... it was a good, sunny day.
+As usual, I worked from early morning until late afternoon.
+I'm very grateful to God for everything I have in my life 🙂

+28/08/2019
+---
+And yet another day passed by.
+Once again the weather outside was great!
+Today I had a lot of meetings on my new project.
+I'm sure I'll learn a lot! 👍👊👏

+29/08/2019
+---
+Uff 😯!
+I wrote yesterday that I had a lot of meetings...
+Today it was like since 10 am until 3 pm I was on the calls.
+Crazy day!

+30/08/2019
+---
+What a great day!
+Until noon I overhanded projects to the new guy and I started my onboarding process on my new project (I read a lot of documentation in provided Sharepoint).
+At 4PM I got an email that we have some problems with production system but I don't have details on that....
+At 4:30 PM, me and my two cousins cycled to Bialowieza (+/- 20km next to us), ate pizza in there and we went back 😊.

+31/08/2019
+---
+It was a great day indeed.
+I invited few people for a pizza for the evening.
+We had good time talking and enjoying food 😉.